SpookyBlack29/casual/Item Guide.md

 ![alt text](https://i.gyazo.com/cb1ae746b587c82ea165e0349fb3af82.jpg)

 Go to the black bubble under the green bubble and kill Finns.
-Upgrade your Atk item/Hp item/ Def item/Lifesteal item 12 times each.
-You can also upgrade your wings once here
+Upgrade your Atk item/Hp item/ Def item 12 times each and your lifesteal item 5 times.
+You can also upgrade your wings once here.

 ![alt text](https://i.gyazo.com/e27963e070a12476fb9e451a9bfbd9a5.jpg)